 There’s also been a push towards using recycled materials in the manufacturing process, reducing waste and further mitigating the sport’s environmental impact.

-The journey from live pigeons to sustainable clay targets highlights the sport’s adaptability and willingness to evolve.
+The journey from live pigeons to eco-friendly clay targets highlights the sport’s adaptability and willingness to evolve.
 As we continue to explore the intricacies of clay pigeon shooting, it’s evident that both tradition and innovation play a crucial role in its enduring appeal.

 Traditional clay pigeons